Mizunowork/quartz/docs/features/Citations.md

 >
 > By default, the references will be included at the end of the file.
 To control where the references to be included, uses `[^ref]`
 >
-> Refer to `rehyp-citation` docs for more information.
+> Refer to `rehype-citation` docs for more information.

 ## Customization